Yejashi/obsidianNotes/Research/LLVM/LLNL Project/General.md

 ##### What is needed to achieve this?
 We need a transformation pass that monitors optimization attempts since most optimizations, at least the ones we care about, are applied at the middle-end phase of the LLVM pipeline.

+What needs to be tracked:
+- Transformations attempted
+	- This includes all optimization attempts (i.e loop unrolling, inlining, dead code elimination, etc)